tstuefe/JEP387/review-guide/review-guide.md

 Under normal circumstances, only one instance of the `CommitLimiter` ever exists, see `CommitLimiter::globalLimiter()`, which encapsulates the GC threshold and MaxMetaspace queries.

-But by separating this functionality from Metaspace, we get better testeability: we can plug in a dummy `CommitLimiter` and thus effectively disabling or modifying the limiting; that way we can write gtests to test this subsystem without having to care about global state like how much Metaspace the underlying VM used up already.
+But by separating this functionality from Metaspace, we get better testability: we can plug in a dummy `CommitLimiter` and thus effectively disabling or modifying the limiting; that way we can write gtests to test this subsystem without having to care about global state like how much Metaspace the underlying VM used up already.

 ## The Central Chunk Manager Subsystem